4.93/5

 • Rushing your child

-• Saying dismissive statements such as “don’t worry” or “it’s all in your head”
+• Saying dismissive statements such as “Don’t worry” or “It’s all in your head”

 • Exposing your child to your own anxiety or panicked feelings